 With more people in their homes during the pandemic, access to broadband was quickly exposed as an area of needed investment in South Carolina.
-ORS's strategy for incorporating evidence-based interventions into their SLFRF-funded programs centered around identifying the locations in the state with the greatest need for broadband access.
-ORS began by collecting data on areas eligible for SLFRF-funded broadband services as conveyed in Figure 18 (below).
+The SCBBO's strategy for incorporating evidence-based interventions into their SLFRF-funded programs centered around identifying the locations in the state with the greatest need for broadband access.